 4. Payamataha was a great warrior and leader of the Chickasaws.
 What did he do during his lifetime that made him so great?

 5. Tishominko was considered a man of great honor and dignity.
-What specific action did he take to stand up for the Chickasaw people?
+What specific action did he take to stand up for the rights and laws designed to protect the Chickasaw people?

 Student Quiz